The Administration Building, also known as the Press Building, is located at 210 Princes’ Blvd (and Manitoba Dr) at Exhibition Place in Toronto.

 Its Elaborate Architecture

 The two-storey, rectangular building is clad with yellow brick.
 It features classical with highly decorative and delightfully theatrical Baroque elements.
-A few architectural highlights include a portico entrance, an imitation rusticated appearance, window openings of various shapes (flat, arched and round), oversized keystones, elaborate metalwork, and a semi-circular pediment featuring an ornate clock topped with a flagpole.
+A few architectural highlights include a portico entrance with a balcony, an imitation rusticated appearance, window openings of various shapes (flat, arched and round), oversized keystones, elaborate metalwork, and a semi-circular pediment featuring an ornate clock topped with a flagpole.
 The building’s cornices, mouldings, and pediments are all painted metal.

 Inside, the front half of the first floor initially featured public areas with reception counters.
 The rear portion contained offices for the President, Manager, and Treasury department, a board room, and a post office.
 The second floor served as a banquet hall with a kitchen, offices and more.